Anthony-Calderaro/calderarrow/posts/2018reflection.md

 finished mid-end of september, started work in october.
 I was making almost 30% more than i was making as an accountant.

+### Conclusion
+First time i really took agency of my life.
+College felt like the next step, working felt like a way to fund the things i actually wanted to do with my life.
+Writing software was challenging, engaging, and had the potential to be impactful.
+Making the leap into this field also went against most of the advice I had received from my mentors, friends, and family, but at the time i remember i had such a sense of clarity about the decision.
+It felt like I had understood something they were missing, and I was unable to properly express what it was.

+People often see this as a career switch, and in some ways it is.
+But it's still focused at the same goal i had since college: make the world better.
+As a freshman, i thought that would be through politics.
+Now, I see it through building technology to make financial services more accessible.
+I'll do anything to accomplish that goal.

 I thought I’d be able to leverage my background most effectively in developing financial technology.